 Process and timeline

-Phase 1: Timber slide ravine between Victoria and Amelia islands (completed)
+Phase 1: The timber slide ravine between Victoria and Amelia islands (completed)

 Phase 2: Current commercial areas on the west side of the island (completed)

-This phase also included the restoration of the aquatic habitat within the timber slide ravine to promote a fish refuge and fish habitat.
+• Restoration of the aquatic habitat within the timber slide ravine that include specialized features to promote fish refuge and fish habitat.

-Phase 3: West of Portage Bridge and North of Middle Street (ongoing)
+Phase 3a: West of Portage Bridge and north of Middle Street (ongoing)

 About the site